mariusGundersen/htmx-json/readme.md

 # htmx-json

-Support for json response in htmx
+Support for json response in [htmx](https://htmx.org/)

 ## What is this?

-This htmx extension adds support for using json response in htmx.
+This [htmx extension](https://htmx.org/extensions/) adds support for using json response in [htmx](https://htmx.org/).
 By using a combination of attributes and templates it can easily update the dom with new values from the json response.
 This way you can write your html in the html file and rely on a small json response.

 ## Install

+Just reference it from a cdn like unpkg, just like you do with htmx.

 ```html
 <script src="https://unpkg.com/htmx-json"></script>